 It is a theme park and resort.
 You may discover the tallest and highest water slide on the planet here.
 With an astounding height of 41 meters, Insano has a plunge velocity of about 4-5 seconds.

 ThemeParkHD.
 (2014, June 24).
 [HD] Insano Water-Slide: Reverse POV at Beach Park (Fortaleza, Brazil) [Video].
 YouTube. https://www.youtube.com/watch?v=BFz-5P9KJPI

 Bahia Principe is a must-see in the Caribbean heat if you’re looking for a primary, child-friendly water park.

 At Adem Park, you’ll find several fantastic water slides.
 Start with the Tornado Slide and work your way up to more intense rides like The Storm and King Cobra Slides.

 Cool Runnings is a water park nirvana, with the most exciting element being an exhilarating toboggan slide.

 Diver’s Digest Old.
 (2012, April 21).
 Cool Runnings Toboggan, Belville, Cape Town, South Africa [Video].
 YouTube. https://www.youtube.com/watch?v=h3dCSBpOEHk

 If you’re looking for an exciting time, why not go to the playground?
-There are types of slides that exist in nearly every corner of the globe.
+There are types of slides in nearly every corner of the globe.
 And there’s always one perfect for your needs.

-Whether it be an intense ride or something more family-friendly, we hope this article has helped you get started on finding what type is right for your backyard!
+Whether it be an intense ride or something more family-friendly, we hope this article has helped you get started finding what type is right for your backyard!

 If all of these types sound too intimidating – let us know.